redhat-partner-tech/partner-tech-days-march2021/integrated-mgmt-workshop/exercises/4-convert2rhel/upgrade-exercise.md

 Using the same Satellite workflow (Content Views, Lifecycles, etc.) we can  treat the CentOS nodes just like the RHEL nodes

-Now, we need to run through to register to Satellite (using subscription manager) vis activation keys Ansible Tower -> Templatres - SERVER / Register CentOS
+Now, we need to run through to register to Satellite (using subscription manager) via activation keys Ansible Tower -> Templates - SERVER / CentOS7 - Register

-Actually using subscription manager on the Lentos nodes to register to our Satellite
+This automation utilizes subscription manager on the CentOS nodes to register to our Satellite

-Then run convert2rhwl
+Next, we need to ensure that our CentOS nodes are updated to the latest available minor release Ansible Tower -> Templates - CONVERT2RHEL / 02 - Upgrade OS to latest release

+This automation updates all packages to the most up to date packages available on the Satellite and reboots the nodes

+Up next, we launch the convert2rhel bundled automation Ansible Tower -> Templates - CONVERT2RHEL / 03 - convert2rhel

-Conversion Ansible Autions kickoff
+Conversion Ansible Automation kickoff
-- Upgrade CentOS nodes to the latest release,
-- reboot,
-- double check services,
-- shutdown,
-- perform EC2 snapshot,
-- bring it back up,
--  run satellite register,
-- then convert2rhel tool (which points to RHEL7 environment and activation key on Satellite),
-- perform the upgrade,
-- then it will reboot and come back up,
-- check OS and application services on new converted RHEL instance,
-- if not we can roll back using snapshot